scriptotek/php-oai-pmh-client/README.md

 Simple PHP client package for fetching data from an OAI-PMH server, using the [Guzzle HTTP client](http://guzzlephp.org/).
 The returned data is parsed by [QuiteSimpleXMLElement](//github.com/danmichaelo/quitesimplexmlelement).

-On network problems, the client will retry a configurable number of times, with some sleep inbetween, before throwing a `ResponseException`.
+On network problems, the client will retry a configurable number of times, emitting a `request.error` event each time, before finally throwing a `ConnectionError`.

 ### Install using Composer